jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 <img src="https://docs.spyder-ide.org/current/_images/console-completion.png"  height=330 style="max-height: 330px;">
 </p>

-This can be done with any class or any object!
+This can be done with any class or any object.
 There are many different classes in Simmate, but you'll interact with `Structure` the most.
-To fully understand all of the options for these classes, you'll need to explore the code's documentation, which we will cover in the next tutorial.
+To fully understand all of the options for these classes, you'll need to explore the code's documentation, which we will cover in the next tutorial (4).

 <br/> <!-- add empty line -->